rohannc/Khoj-The_Ultimate_Guide-FrontEnd/README.md

 ## 📄 License

 This project is distributed under the MIT License.
-See `LICENSE.txt` for more informat
+See `LICENSE.txt` for more information